-To put things into perspective, Etsy started sharing Fall themed products to their customer-base by mid-August.
-So if these are the types of products you sell, you want to make sure your fall line-up is ready and listed in your shop by the end of July.
-This gives Etsy’s marketing team an opportunity to find your listings and promote them on social media and in their emails to customers.
+Etsy started sharing Fall-themed products to their customer base by mid-August.
+So, if these are the products you sell, you want to ensure your fall line-up is ready and listed in your shop by the end of July.
+This allows Etsy’s marketing team to find and promote your listings on social media and in their customer emails.

 And the same goes for every holiday.